Photos: 1 (Noah Taylor), 2 (Happy Returns), 3 (Robin Carlson)

 In addition to his solo studio practice, Norman is co-director of the creative studio Happy Returns with his studiomate Tom Burtonwood.
 Happy Returns weaves together research interests in robotics, materials, and digital imaging to produce a range of outcomes for commercial clients and art projects alike.
 Happy Returns is one half of the collaborative project Redemptive Plastics with Alt_ Chicago.

 Norman’s work is represented by Isabelle Weiss of I.M.
 Weiss Gallery.
-He has shown at the Chicago Botanic Garden, International Contemporary Furniture Fair (ICFF) - NYC, Interior Design Show (IDS) - Toronto, and Wasserman Projects - Detroit.
+He has shown at the Chicago Botanic Garden, International Contemporary Furniture Fair (ICFF) - NYC, Walker Art Center, Interior Design Show (IDS) - Toronto, and Wasserman Projects - Detroit.